2229761k/luckybarfortest/README.md

 # run all tests
 npm test

+# if webpack-dev-server does not work
+npm install -D webpack-dev-server@3.0.0
 ```

 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).